MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Implementation and Optimizations

 \subsection{Direct load vector computation}

-We then optimize the load vector computation, which is an important step in obtaining the correction $Q_{l-1}(I - \Pi_{l - 1})Q_{l} u$.
-Load vector is defined as the function expressed in terms of nodal displacements, and its $i$-th element is computed by the inner product of the multilevel component $(I - \Pi_{l - 1})Q_{l} u$ and the $i$-th nodal basis function $\phi_l^i$ in next level

-The previous multi-grid approach~\cite{ainsworth2019multilevel} computes the load vector in multi-dimensional cases by multiplying the fine grid mass matrix by the computed coefficients followed by a restriction transform to the coarse grid, i.e. $((I - \Pi_{l - 1})Q_{l} u, \phi_l^i) = R_lM_l\alpha$, where $R_l$ is a transfer matrix for nodal basis such that $\phi_{l-1} = R_l\phi_l$, $M_l$ is the mass matrix, and $\alpha$ is the vector of nodal values of the multilevel coefficient $(I - \Pi_{l - 1})Q_{l} u$.
-The computed load vector will then be used to compute the correction $z_l$ by solving the linear system $M_l z_l = f$.
-This approach requires two passes of data, namely multiplying mass matrix $M_l$ and applying the transfer matrix $R_l$.

-We generalize the derivation for load vector in one-dimensional case in~\cite{ainsworth2018multilevel} to multi-dimensional cases so that only one pass of data access is need.
-Although the multi-dimensional load vector computation boils down to multiple one-dimensional computations along each dimension, it is not exactly the same as that of one-dimensional cases as displayed in Fig.~\ref{fig:load_vector}.
-Specifically, non-zero values of $(I - \Pi_{l - 1})Q_{l} u$ only appear on the coefficient nodes in one-dimensional case, because the difference between original value and interpolation on nodal nodes are $0$.
-However, it is not the case for multi-dimensional data because the coefficient nodes may be nodal nodes along a certain dimension during the computation (e.g., nodal\_coeff nodes in Fig.~\ref{fig:reorder_example_2d}).
-To tackle this issue, we generalize load vector computation with the following lemma.
+We next derive a formula for load vector computation in the correction computation to reduce computational cost, which was computed by fine-grained mass matrix multiplication followed by a restriction transform in previous multilevel method.
+The load vector is defined as the function expressed in terms of nodal displacements, and it is computed by the inner product of the function representing interpolation difference and the nodal basis function.
+Although the multidimensional load vector computation boils down to multiple 1D computations along each dimension, it is not exactly the same as that of 1D cases as displayed in Fig.~\ref{fig:load_vector}.
+Specifically, non-zero interpolation differences only appear on the coefficient nodes in 1D case, because the interpolations on nodal nodes are equal to the nodal values.
+However, this is not the case for the multidimensional cases, because the coefficient nodes may be nodal nodes along a certain dimension during the computation (e.g., \nodalcoeffnode\ in Fig.~\ref{fig:reorder_example_2d}).
+To tackle this issue, we generalize the direct load vector computation with the following lemma.

-\begin{lemma} Denote the values of nodes in current level as $c_0, c_1, \dots, c_{2n+1}$ as shown in Fig.~\ref{fig:load_vector}.
-Further denote $c_{-1} = c_{2n+2} = 0$ and the uniform-spacing interval length as $h$, the $i$-th entry of the load vector in generalized case can be computed by
+\begin{lemma} Denote the values of nodes in the current level as $c_0, c_1, \dots, c_{2n+1}$ as shown in Fig.~\ref{fig:load_vector}.
+Further denote $c_{-1} = c_{2n+2} = 0$ and the internode spacing in the current level as $h_l$.
+The $i$-th entry of the load vector in generalized case can be computed by \end{lemma} We omit the proof as it is derived via direct computation of the corresponding integrals.
+When the nodal values $\{c_{2i}\}$ are all $0$, the lemma degrades to the 1D case derived in~\cite{ainsworth2018multilevel}.

-\end{lemma} \begin{IEEEproof} The entries of load vector are calculated via the integral of the piece-wise linear interpolations with nodal nodes and the corresponding nodal basis functions in the coarse grid.
-It can be decomposed into the integrals of four separate regions and computed as follows:

-\end{IEEEproof} When the nodal values $\{c_{2i}\}$ are all $0$, the lemma degrades to the one-dimensional case mentioned in~\cite{ainsworth2018multilevel}.